0xKoda/DIRP/Phising/playbook.md

 - Compile a detailed inventory of
     - all blockchain assets and domains controlled by the organization.
         - Crucial for avoiding errors with internal digital resources.
-    - personnel authorized to manage blockchain domains and smart contracts.
+    - personnel authorized to manage blockchain transactions and smart contracts.
 - Formulate communication templates
     - to quickly alert employees of ongoing phishing attacks targeting the company.
     - for collaboration with hosting and blockchain service providers against malicious entities.
     - to inform external stakeholders about potential security threats.
+- Create a new hot-wallet
+    - write down seed phrase
+    - quickly send any remaining funds from compromized wallet/s

 </details>